 Thanks to specialized random number generators, the chances of you having the same Infinite Ambient Listening Experience more than once is somewhere around zero percent.

-In late 2021, however, I had the good fortune of working with Edward Melville, CEO of The Alpha Company (he’s on UpWork HERE), and he not only brought new life to the Afternoon and Night apps, he also designed this very website you’re on right now, and took care of the coding necessary for the brand new Experiences.
+So i set out to find a code wizard to bring back these two web apps, and in late 2021, I had the good fortune of working with Edward Melville, CEO of The Alpha Company (he’s on UpWork HERE), and he not only brought new life to the Afternoon and Night apps, he also designed this very website you’re on right now, and took care of the coding necessary for the brand new Experiences.
+And then Ed went “above and beyond” and created the Infinite Ambient mobile apps for iOS and Android.

 HOW DOES IT WORK?

-The idea behind these Experiences is simple enough: I record phrases of music and save them as WAV files.
-They are uploaded to this site, someone clicks “begin experience”, and a random number generator determines the order that these files will play in.
+The idea behind these Experiences is simple enough: I record phrases of music, they are uploaded to this site, someone clicks “begin experience”, and a random number generator determines the order that these files will play in.
 At this point, the music will play for as long as you wish to listen; the random number generator will create an infinite string of numbers, which means the music files will play for infinity, if you wish.

 The execution of these ideas, however, isn’t quite as simple…..